viant/mly/README.md

 In caching mode, in order to manage cache and client/server consistency every time model/dictionary gets re/loaded, mly computes global dictionary hash code.
 This hash code got stored in the cache alongside model prediction, as well its being passed to client in every response.
-Once client detect dict hash code difference it automatically initiate dictionary reload and invalidates cache entries lazily.
+Once client detect dict hash code difference it automatically initiate dictionary reload and invalidates cache entries.

 ## Configuration